Cyber-Tech0/Char2World/README.md

 ## Error handling
 > [!Tip]
-> if you found any error in running this tool, then first of all give permission to **char2world.py** file and run this file. then any Error came in run time then open this file in code editor and remove 2 and 4 line code only. and again run this tool.
+> if you found any error in running this tool, then first of all give permission to **char2world.py** file and run this file. then any Error came in run time then open this file in code editor and remove 2 and 4 line number code only save and again run this tool.
 I sure this tool will be run.

 ## Installation (one line)
 - one line commands past on your Termux and just press hit enter.